vitejs/vite/CONTRIBUTING.md

 ### Ensure Type Support

-Vite aims to be fully usable as a dependency in a TypeScript project (e.g., it should provide proper typings for VitePress), and also in `vite.config.ts`.
+Vite aims to be fully usable as a dependency in a TypeScript project (e.g. it should provide proper typings for VitePress), and also in `vite.config.ts`.
 This means technically a dependency whose types are exposed needs to be part of `dependencies` instead of `devDependencies`.
 However, this also means we won't be able to bundle it.

 To get around this, we inline some of these dependencies' types in `packages/vite/types`.
 This way, we can still expose the typing but bundle the dependency's source code.